AqueductHub/aqueductcore/docs/extensions.md

     script: >
       sh example.sh
     parameters:
       -
+        name: string_value
+        description: some string value entered in a textbox.
+        data_type: str
+        default_value: default string
+      -
         name: experiment
         description: extension works with the data from this experiment
         data_type: experiment
+      -
+        name: input_filename
+        description: file from the experiment to take as an input
+        data_type: file
+      -
+        name: output_filename
+        description: file which will be created inside experiment
+        data_type: str
 ```

 Each manifest starts with a header with general extension information